Visit Simon Croft's profile on the York Research Database to:

 - See a full list of publications

 - Explore connections, collaborators, related work and more

-Prior to joining SEI, Simon completed his MMath (Master of Mathematics in Mathematics) degree at the University of York.
-He then moved to the biology department and worked within the YCCSA multidisiplinary research group to study for his PhD in theoretical ecology, studying the impact of stochasticity on plant growth and competition.
+Simon completed his MMath (Master of Mathematics in Mathematics) degree at the University of York.
+He then moved to the Biology department and worked within the YCCSA multidisciplinary research group to study for his PhD in theoretical ecology, studying the impact of stochasticity on plant growth and competition.